Hepatitis A has been in the news lately. It is a virus that causes inflammation of your liver.

 The hepatitis A virus is carried in the faeces (poo) of an infected person.
 You can come into contact with this when you:

 - drink contaminated water

-- eat food prepared by someone with hepatitis A virus who did not wash their hands after going to the toilet
+- eat food prepared by someone with hepatitis A virus who did not wash their hands well after going to the toilet

 - have sexual contact with someone with the virus

 - do not wash your hands after toileting.

-Hepatitis A is very contagious, and people can spread the virus before they feel sick.
-Only a small amount of virus is necessary to spread the infection.
+Hepatitis A is very contagious and people can spread the virus before they feel sick.
+Only a small amount of virus is needed to spread the infection.
 The virus can survive on objects and in water for months.

 Hepatitis A is rare in New Zealand but can affect anyone who is not immune.
 Those at higher risk of contracting the infection are:

 - children and staff in day-care centres

 - people in jobs that exposes them to faeces (poo), such as healthcare workers and people who work with sewerage

 - men who have sex with men